AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - **Documentation**:
     - Maintain a short “Stack Profile” and how to run app/tests.

+- **Allowed with justification**
+  - Introducing major frameworks or runtimes not in the stack groups.
+  - Using highly experimental stacks or persistence layers.
+  - Diverging from default testing tools.
+  - Running multiple frameworks in one app beyond clear migration scenarios.
+  - These require explicit justification in ADRs and `.local` / Playbooks; you may propose but not silently adopt them.

 - **Forbidden technologies / patterns**
   - Using technologies not part of:
     - A defined stack group **and**